Taxis & Rideshare in Portland (2026) - Grab, Uber & More

 Safety Tips

-Portland taxis are metered by law, if the driver claims the meter is broken, simply exit and find another cab rather than negotiating a flat fare.
+Portland taxis are meter-only; if the driver claims the meter is broken, end the ride and use another cab or open the Uber or Lyft app that locals rely on.

 Common Scams to Avoid